joelparkerhenderson/ways-of-working/doc/goodness/index.md

-# Ways of Working for goodness, wellness, positivity, etc.
+# Ways of working for goodness, wellness, positivity, etc.

 Be kind.